 + At that time, all players will be instructed to leave the ice and the game stopped;

 + We ask that parents do not come onto the ice/proceed to the dressing room when an injury initially occurs.
 The above steps need to be followed for the safety of all those involved;

 + If the situation is deemed more than a minor injury, the parent of the injured player will be signaled to come down to the ice or dressing room as soon as possible by the coaches attending to the player.

 Concussions of any degree are a serious concern and all injuries to the head will be treated according to the strict guidelines established by Hockey and Ringette Alberta.
-Please review the attached concussion guidelines and share this information with your daughter.
+Please review the above concussion guidelines and share this information with your child.
 Your athlete should be encouraged to report any concussion type symptoms to the coaches, especially if they have come off the ice unassisted.